Two-Way Dialogue in Performance Reviews: A Manager’s Guide

 Power Dynamics

-Solution: Create psychological safety through consistent open dialogue
+Solution: Build psychological safety through consistent, open dialogue over time

 Fear of Conflict